Hydromagnetic waves in an expanding universe -- cosmological MHD code tests using analytic solutions: Example code testing with Arepo

 \subsubsection{Isothermal waves}

 We next consider waves with an isothermal equation of state (i.e. $\gamma=1$).
 The interesting feature for an isothermal equation of state is that the overall strength of the thermal restoring force of the wave does not decay as a function of redshift.
 This means that it is possible to set up a simulation which is initially dominated by magnetic and/or gravitational forces and then transitions to be dominated by thermal forces.
-By carefully choosing the parameters ($\Oms$, $\Oma$ and $\Omg$), it is possible to have the time period where gravity dominates long enough that a strong modification is seen (relative to simulations without selfgravity) but short enough that the wave remains firmly in the linear regime.
-We have found the parameters $\Oms=2\upi$ with $\Oma=\upi$ when MHD is turned on and $\Omg=\pi/2$ when selfgravity is turned on to result in this behaviour.
+By carefully choosing the parameters ($\Oms$, $\Oma$ and $\Omg$), it is possible to have the time period where gravity dominates long enough that a strong modification is seen (relative to simulations without self-gravity) but short enough that the wave remains firmly in the linear regime.
+We have found the parameters $\Oms=2\upi$ with $\Oma=\upi$ when MHD is turned on and $\Omg=\pi/2$ when self-gravity is turned on to result in this behaviour.

 We show the results of simulations with these parameters in Fig.~\ref{fig:compressible-gamma-1-EdS}.
-The hydrodynamic solution with selfgravity is shown in the second column of Fig.~\ref{fig:compressible-gamma-1-EdS}.
-This solution has a decreased frequency and a very large density amplitude compared to the hydrodynamic solution without selfgravity (its larger by a factor of almost five).
+The hydrodynamic solution with self-gravity is shown in the second column of Fig.~\ref{fig:compressible-gamma-1-EdS}.
+This solution has a decreased frequency and a very large density amplitude compared to the hydrodynamic solution without self-gravity (its larger by a factor of almost five).
 The extra growth in density amplitude is seen to occur at early times.
 This is in good agreement with equation~\eqref{eq:Jeans-criterion} which predicts that gravity dominates for $a<1/16$.
-The magnetic field in the MHD plus selfgravity simulation dominates gravity at all times (since $\Oma>\Omg$ and the forces decay at the same rate).
-There is therefore only a slight increase in the density amplitude relative to the MHD simulation without selfgravity (compare the third and fourth columns in Fig.~\ref{fig:compressible-gamma-1-EdS}).
+The magnetic field in the MHD plus self-gravity simulation dominates gravity at all times (since $\Oma>\Omg$ and the forces decay at the same rate).
+There is therefore only a slight increase in the density amplitude relative to the MHD simulation without self-gravity (compare the third and fourth columns in Fig.~\ref{fig:compressible-gamma-1-EdS}).